eth-brownie/brownie/docs/core-types.rst

     >>> Wei(8.38e32)
     838000000000000000000000000000000

-It also converts other values to :func:`wei <brownie.convert.datatypes.Wei>` before performing comparisons, addition or subtraction:
+It also converts other values to :func:`Wei <brownie.convert.datatypes.Wei>` before performing comparisons, addition or subtraction:

     >>> Wei(1e18) == "1 ether"
     True